bridgetmansour/CPP-Projects/README.md

 # CPP-Projects
 This folder contains programs for the following C++ based projects:

-- Distance: Computes distance calculations such as subtraction and addition and outputs their results in feet and inches.
+- Distance: Computes distance calculations such as subtraction and addition and outputs the results in feet and inches.
 - Polymorphism: Creates a choose your own adventure text-based game.
 - characterFinder: Counts the number of times a specified character is found within a file before closing it and returns the count.
 - coefficientOfLift: Calculates the coefficient of lift for a given flight-path angle based on wind tunnel data stored in a file.